Tagudin: History

 On 18 August 1908, Tagudin replaced Alilem as the capital of the sub-province of Amburayan, which included Lepanto (that became a sub-province now included in the province of Benguet), Angkaki (now Quirino), Suyo, and Alilem (now with Ilocos Sur), and Sudipen, Santol, and San Gabriel (formerly with Ilocos Sur but became part of La Union).

 Tagudin was made the site of the Base Hospital of the United States Armed Forces in the Philippines-Northern Luzon (USAFIP-NL) in 1945 during World War II.
 It was also the site of the military general headquarters of the USAFIP-NL 121st Infantry Regiments under the Philippine Commonwealth Army.
 The decisive Battle of Bessang Pass started in this municipality, at Bitalag.

 Geography

 The Municipality of Tagudin is bordered to the north by the municipality of Santa Cruz to the north, Suyo and Alilem to the east, and the province of La Union to the south by Bangar and Sudipen, La Union.
-The town is accessible via Bessang Pass.
+The town is accessible via MacArthur Highway and Bessang Pass.

 Tagudin is situated 91.45 km from the provincial capital Vigan, and 313.01 km from the country's capital city of Manila.